Lost in Space (2018 TV series): Development

 In October 2014, it was announced that Legendary Television and Synthesis Entertainment were developing a new reboot of Lost in Space and had hired screenwriting duo Matt Sazama and Burk Sharpless to pen the pilot episodes.
 In November 2015, Netflix landed the project.
 On June 29, 2016, Netflix ordered a full 10-episode season of Lost in Space, with Zack Estrin as executive producer and showrunner.
 Sazama, Sharpless, Kevin Burns, Jon Jashni, Neil Marshall, and Marc Helwig also serve as executive producers.

 Filming

 Production on the first season began in February 2017 in Vancouver, British Columbia, and concluded in July 2017.
-The second season began production in Iceland in September 2018, and concluded in January 2019.
+The second season began production in Iceland and Alberta in September 2018, and concluded in January 2019.
 Filming for the third and final season began in British Columbia on September 9, 2020, and concluded on January 14, 2021.

 Release

 On March 31, 2018, the series pilot was screened at Awesome Con in Washington, D.C.
 The first season, consisting of 10 episodes, was released on April 13, 2018, on Netflix.
 On June 4, 2019, 20th Century Fox Home Entertainment released DVDs and Blu-rays of the first season titled "Lost In Space: The Complete First Season".
 The second season, also consisting of 10 episodes, was released on December 24, 2019, on Netflix.
 The third and final season, consisting of eight episodes, was released on December 1, 2021.